 We are well aware of psychedelics’ potential to heal outside the bedroom—and the same healing benefits can be incorporated into your sex life.
-However, as you’ll learn in this article, the effects of your chosen medicine will depend on the type of substance as well as your state of mind and the environment that you’re in.
+However, as you’ll learn in this article, the effects of your chosen medicine will depend on the type of substance you journey with, as well as your state of mind and the environment that you’re in.

 Before we dive in, it’s important to acknowledge that there is a huge difference between having sex under the influence of psychedelics versus using psychedelics as a tool to heal and overcome intimacy issues.
 Those are very different scenarios that change the context of how you utilize psychedelics.

-Regardless of the stage, stability, and health of any romantic relationship or encounter you have, first consider your own needs, challenges, and boundaries so that you can healthily explore how psychedelics might be of benefit.
+Regardless of the stage, stability, and health of any romantic relationship or encounter you have, first consider your own needs, challenges, and boundaries so that you can healthily explore how psychedelics can benefit you.